arangodb/docs/3.8/graphs-custom-pregel.md

 ```

 `dict` creates a new dict using the specified key-value pairs.
 It is undefined
-behavior to specified a key more than once. `dict-merge` merges two or more
+behavior to specify a key more than once. `dict-merge` merges two or more
-dicts, keeping the latest occurrence of a key. `dict-keys` returns a list of
+dicts, keeping the latest occurrence of each key. `dict-keys` returns a list of
 all top level keys. `dict-directory` returns a list of all available paths in
 preorder.